ryancramerdesign/ProcessHello/README.md

 This version of ProcessHello is designed for ProcessWire 2.6.1 or newer.

+## How to test this module

+1. Install the module from your admin (Modules > Site > Process > Hello).

+2. Configure the module.

+3. Click to Setup > Hello.

+4. After testing it, modify it to do something useful.

 ## How to use this to make your own Process module

 To see exactly what this module does, you may want to install it as-is first.